Gratheon/website/docs/API.md

 ## REST APIs
-In addition to GraphQL API, we do have microservice-specific separate REST APIs for various reasons, like traditional approach, simplicity for the client, limitations on sending binary data through graphql-router.
+In addition to GraphQL API, we do have microservice-specific separate REST APIs for various reasons, like efficiency, reliability, stability, traditional approach, simplicity for the client, limitations on sending binary data through graphql-router.

-REST API should be more fixed in time compared to GraphQL
+REST API should be more fixed in time compared to GraphQL, but these APIs are very limited in their use-cases
 ### Telemetry
-[IoT sensors](beehive-sensors/beehive-sensors.md) can use this API to send temperature, weight and other timeseries data
+[IoT sensors](beehive-sensors/beehive-sensors.md) can use this API to send temperature, weight and other timeseries data.

 ```
 POST https://telemetry.gratheon.com/metric/HIVE_ID?api_token=API_TOKEN

+{
+	"hive"
-{"fields":{ "temperature":31.25, "weight": 82.34 }}
+	"fields":{ "temperature":31.25, "weight": 82.34 }
+}
 ```